Mapping method of group classification: Equivalence groups and equivalence groupoids

 We use the paper~\cite{PopovychKunzingerIvanova2008} as a reference point for known results on admissible transformations of the class~$\mathcal E$ of equations of the form~\eqref{eq:FPInhomoLinearEquation}.

 \begin{proposition} The class~$\mathcal E$ is normalized in the usual sense.
-Its equivalence group~$G^\sim_{\mathcal E}$ consists of the transformations of the~form \footnote{In the course of working with the equivalence group of a class of differential equations, the arbitrary elements of the class and their derivatives are considered as coordinates in a certain extended jet space, and not as functions.}
+Its equivalence group~$G^\sim_{\mathcal E}$ consists of the transformations of the~form \footnote{Recall that in the course of working with the equivalence group of a class of differential equations, the arbitrary elements of the class and their derivatives are considered as coordinates in a certain extended jet space and not as functions, cf.\ Section~\ref{FP:sec:AdmEqTransf}. }

 where~$T$, $X$, $U^0$ and~$U^1$ are arbitrary smooth functions of their arguments with~$T_tX_xU^1\ne0$, and $\mathrm E:=\p_t-A\p_{xx}-B\p_x-C$. \end{proposition}

 The class~$\mathcal E$ is a natural choice for a superclass of the classes of Kolmogorov and heat equations considered below due to its normalization in the usual sense.